aptos-labs/aptos-core/developer-docs-site/docs/community/contributions/remix-ide-plugin.md

 ## Step 2: Select a Chain

-If you click the `Documentation` button, go to WELLDONE Docs, and if you find a problem or have any questions while using it, click the `Make an issue` button to go to the [Github Repository](https://github.com/welldonestudio/welldonestudio.github.io) and feel free to create an issue.
+If you click the `Documentation` button, go to WELL DONE Docs, and if you find a problem or have any questions while using it, click the `Make an issue` button to go to the [Github Repository](https://github.com/welldonestudio/welldonestudio.github.io) and feel free to create an issue.

 <center>
 <ThemedImage